Post job

 Forklift operators are skilled workers responsible for operating heavy equipment machines called forklifts.
 They are in charge of operating forklifts, a type of industrial or heavy equipment truck/machine that moves materials from one place to another through prongs protruding from the machine.
 Forklift operators are responsible for loading and unloading cargo, operating the machine to ensure that the cargo reaches its destination, and complying with safety protocols.
 They are also in-charge of maintenance work on the machine and reporting any challenges or issues that may be encountered.
 Forklift operators must be physically fit and alert at all times.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, unloader responsibilities are more likely to require skills like "pallets," "work ethic," "strong work ethic," and "tractor trailer."
-Meanwhile, a freight team associate might be skilled in areas such as "store shelves," "store merchandise," "forklifts," and "customer demand."
+Meanwhile, a freight team associate has duties that require skills in areas such as "store shelves," "store merchandise," "forklifts," and "customer demand."
 These differences highlight just how different the day-to-day in each role looks.

-In general, freight team associates study at similar levels of education than unloaders.
+In general, freight team associates achieve similar levels of education than unloaders.
 They're 0.6% more likely to obtain a Master's Degree while being 0.1% more likely to earn a Doctoral Degree.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from unloader resumes include skills like "work ethic," "strong work ethic," "customer service," and "electric pallet jack," whereas a fork truck operator might be skilled in "load trailers," "pallet jack," "fork trucks," and "fifo. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from unloader resumes include skills like "work ethic," "strong work ethic," "customer service," and "electric pallet jack," whereas a fork truck operator is more likely to list skills in "load trailers," "pallet jack," "fork trucks," and "fifo. "